Geena Davis Institute

-The Geena Davis Institute (formerly Geena Davis Institute on Gender in Media) is a US nonprofit organization based in Marina del Rey, California, led by President and Chief Executive Officer Madeline Di Nonno and chaired by Davis.
+The Geena Davis Institute (formerly Geena Davis Institute on Gender in Media) is an American nonprofit organization based in Marina del Rey, California, led by president and CEO Madeline Di Nonno and chaired by Davis.
 It operates on a philosophy of gathering and sharing data instead of blaming studios for lack of equal representation in an effort to effect change.